Meet Yumiko, the publisher

 'You do it on your own.
 Stop sending CVs' is what my mentor told me when I started looking for work again, adding, 'You have enough experience now.'

-Each of you has your own story and journey of your business.
-Surely you, too, have encountered eye-opening moments of truth in your career.
-Doing business is a never-ending journey of harnessing your talent and skills to contribute to someone else, and thus, to society as a whole.
+Each of you has your own story and journey of your business and career.
+Surely, you, too, have or will have encountered eye-opening moments of truth in your career.
+Doing business is a never-ending journey of harnessing your talent and skills to contribute to someone else and, thus, to society as a whole.

 I value your input and would love to hear your thoughts and questions on potential topics.
 If there is a specific subject you're interested in, I'd be delighted to consider it for a future article.